MurageKibicho/Quasi-Quantum-Assembly/README.md

 - The Chinese Remainder Theorem.

 Finite Field Assembly merely applies these obscure topics in mathematics to a mainstream problem - making AI compute available to everyone.
-We are financially supported by our user on [substack](https://leetarxiv.substack.com/)
+We are financially supported by our users on [substack](https://leetarxiv.substack.com/)

 ✔ **Finite Field is the primary data structure** : FF-asm is a CUDA alternative designed for computations over finite fields.